Male Hair Loss Treatment

 —Andrew, 26th April 2022

-Hair Loss Treatment for Men That We Prescribe
+Hair Loss Treatments for Men That We Can Provide

 We issue prescriptions for generic name medicines to ensure maximum availability of treatments.
 Please check your dispensed prescription before leaving the Pharmacy as no changes can be made after that point.

 Requesting a prescription for male hair loss treatment couldn’t be easier with Webdoctor.ie.

 This service is suitable for you if:

 - You are 18 years of age or older.

 - You suffer from male pattern hair loss.

 This service is unsuitable for you if you are:

 - Require a prescription for a medication not listed in the medical application form.